ODonoghueLab/versus/README.md

 ## Getting Started

-To get started working on versus there are a few prerequisites (Windows is not supproted)
+To get started working on versus there are a few prerequisites (Windows is not supported)

 1. Installing Postgres
    - Linux - [Digital Ocean Guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-16-04)